deadsquad21/deadsquad21/README.md

 💻 Full-Stack Development
 🌐 Secure Web Applications
 ⚙️ Automation
-🤖 AI-powered workflows
+🤖 AI-powered Workflows
 🚀 Performance & Technical SEO
-🖥️ Infrastructure & Systems
+🖥️ Infrastructure & Production Systems

 Security shouldn't be added after development.
 It should be engineered into the system from the beginning.